Dr. Cynthia S.W. Crysdale

 B.A., York University, M.A., St. Michael's College in the University of Toronto, Ph.D., St. Michael's College in the University of Toronto

 Dr. Cynthia S.W.
-Crysdale is professor of Christian Ethics and Theology.
-Before going to Sewanee, Crysdale taught for eighteen years at The Catholic University of America.
-During her tenure at CUA she served as Associate Dean for undergraduate programs at the University’s School of Theology and Religious Studies.
-Crysdale graduated from York University in Toronto, Canada, with a B.A. degree in Psychology.
-She earned M.A. and Ph.D. degrees in Theology from St. Michael’s College in the University of Toronto.
+Crysdale is professor of Christian ethics and theology at The School of Theology at the University of the South, Sewanee, Tennessee.
+Before going to Sewanee, Crysdale taught for 18 years at The Catholic University of America.
+Crysdale graduated from York University in Toronto, Canada, with a B.A. degree in psychology.
+She earned M.A. and Ph.D. degrees in theology from St. Michael’s College in the University of Toronto.

-Crysdale specializes in foundational theology and ethics, with an expertise on the work of Roman Catholic theologian, Bernard Lonergan.
+Crysdale specializes in foundational theology and ethics with an expertise on the work of Roman Catholic theologian, Bernard Lonergan.
 She has authored Embracing Travail: Retrieving the Cross Today (Continuum, 1999) and edited Lonergan and Feminism (University of Toronto Press, 1994).
-She has authored numerous articles that have appeared in such publications as the Journal of the Society of Christian Ethics, Theoforum, Cross Currents, and Theological Studies.
-She is currently working in the area of science and Christian belief and is co-authoring a book entitled Creator God, Evolving World with Dr. Neil Ormerod of the Australian Catholic University.
+Her most recent publication is Creator God Evolving World, co-authored with Neil Ormerod of the Australian Catholic University.
+She has also authored numerous articles, which have appeared in such publications as the Journal of the Society of Christian Ethics, Theoforum, Cross Currents, and Theological Studies.
+She is currently working on a book entitled Transformed Lives: Making Sense of Atonement Today, to be published by Church Publishing Inc.